 “So the Night Fighters created some powers, the Power Rangers disagreed, there was a big fight and after they won the argument the Night Fighters backed down?”
 Jeff clarified.

 “The Morphin Masters didn’t win,” Kinega replied.
 “The Night Fighters were not villains and the Morphin Masters were limited in what they could do.
 On the other hand the Night Fighters had no such restrictions and made sure that they left the Morphin Masters bruised and in some cases humiliated.
 Then when it looked like they could have pushed back, they let the matter drop, leaving the Morphin Masters to look like fools.
 The Morphin Masters could claim they won the argument, but they would never challenge the Night Fighter again over such petty issues.”

-Mass-produced armour of the Night Fighters allowed them some protection and with a few alterations held a constant power supply.
-Those that used them were not as powerful as Power Rangers, but they had numbers and the dedication, and that was what they needed to fight the darkness.
-However they still sought a way to fight the darkness on an even footing.
-The creatures they fought were resistant to light; they had no such protection against the darkness.
+The mass-produced armour of the Night Fighters allowed them some protection and with a few alterations held a constant power supply.
+Those that used them were not as powerful as Power Rangers, who would always have the advantage that their powers were more than a superficial boost, but they had numbers and the dedication, and that was what they needed to fight the darkness.
+However, they still sought a way to fight the darkness on an even footing.
+The creatures they faced were resistant to light; they had no such protection against the darkness.
 Some tried to capture more demons in the hope that they could force them to give assistance, while others argued there was no need to wield the dark powers at all and that the warnings against doing so were there for a reason.